waynegm/WMPlugin-Docs/content/en/docs/Plugins/ExternalAttrib/index.md

 This can be useful if you are editing a script, save it and want to verify the changes.

-The ![help](contexthelp.png) button beside the External File entry will open the system web browser with the url specified by the Help entry in the attribute scripts [JSON parameter string](#json-parameter-string).
+The ![help](contexthelp.png) button beside the External File entry will open the system web browser with the url specified by the Help entry in the attribute scripts [Parameters Dictionary](#parameters-dictionary).
 The button is not displayed if this entry is absent.

 ## Python Script Structure
 Every Python attribute script has 5 sections.
 As an example consider the [ex_dip.py](https://github.com/waynegm/OpendTect-Plugins/blob/master/bin/python/wmpy/DipAndAzimuth/ex_dip.py)